Skip to content

 Orchestration

-vUsers ramp + Full-agent pool allocation + scenario queue.
+vUsers ramp, Full-agent pool allocation, and scenario queue.

 Run comparison

 Bring your StoreFront URL and a workload sketch.
-We’ll author the .lgs scenario on a call, fire it from a managed Full agent, and show you HDX p95 — live.
+We’ll author the `.lgs` scenario on a call, fire it from a managed Full agent, and walk through the live cockpit together.

 Questions